Granulomatous amoebic encephalitis

-Granulomatous amoebic encephalitis (GAE) is a rare, often fatal, subacute-to-chronic central nervous system disease caused by certain species of free-living amoebae of the genera Acanthamoeba, Balamuthia and Sappinia.
+Granulomatous amoebic encephalitis (GAE) is a rare, nearly invariably fatal, subacute-to-chronic central nervous system (CNS) disease caused by certain species of free-living amoebae of the genera Acanthamoeba, Balamuthia and Sappinia.
 The term is most commonly used with Acanthamoeba.
 In more modern references, the term "balamuthia amoebic encephalitis" (BAE) is commonly used when Balamuthia mandrillaris is the cause.
 Similarly, Sappinia amoebic encephalitis (SAE) is the name for amoebic encephalitis caused by species of Sappinia.

 Signs and symptoms

 GAE begins slowly, with symptoms like headache, nausea, dizziness, irritability, and a low-grade fever.
 The CNS symptoms depend on the part of the brain that is infected.
 Changes in behavior are an important sign.
 Other CNS signs may include seizures, focal neurologic signs, diplopia (double vision), cranial nerve palsies, ataxia, confusion, and personality changes.

 The clinical presentation of GAE may mimic glioma (especially brainstem glioma), or other brain diseases, which may hamper timely diagnosis.
 The symptoms are caused by inflammatory necrosis of brain tissue brought on by compounds released from the organisms.